Mathematical Sciences (MAT)

 MAT 121.
 Applied Statistics.
 3 Hours.

 May be used to meet the mathematics general education requirement for admission to UIS.
 Topics may include descriptive statistics, elementary probability, basic probability distributions, sampling, estimation, testing of hypotheses, simple linear regression, and correlation.
-Course Information: Prerequisite: Intermediate algebra and geometry with grades of C or better.
+Course Information: Prerequisites: Intermediate algebra and geometry with grades of C or better.
 Placement test may be required to register for this course.
 This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 902) or UIS: Mathematics Statistics.

 MAT 122.
 Contemporary Statistics.
 3 Hours.

 Emphasis on concepts and applications through the using of the computer.
 Topics include descriptive statistics, basic probability distributions, sampling, and estimation, testing of hypotheses, correlation, simple linear regression, and analysis of categorical data.
-Course Information: Prerequisite: Geometry and intermediate algebra with a grade of C or better.
+Course Information: Prerequisites: Geometry and intermediate algebra with a grade of C or better.
 Placement test may be required to register for this course.
 This course fulfills a general education requirement at UIS in the area of UIS: Mathematics Statistics.

 MAT 217.
 Calculus III.
 4 Hours.